 J.D.
 Talasek (National Academy of Sciences).

-The first Frontier Art Prize recipient will be honored at a dinner on 18 October, the opening night of the FIAC Art Fair, at the Musée national Picasso-Paris.
-The artist will receive an award of $100,000 as seed support for a contemporary art dream.
+The first Frontier Art Prize recipient was honored at a dinner on 18 October, the opening night of the FIAC Art Fair, at the Musée national Picasso-Paris.
+The artist received an award of $100,000 as seed support for a contemporary art dream.